Ingordigia/setecna/README.md

-# idrosistemi
+# Setecna
-Python library to interact with Idrosistemi system
+Python library to interact with Setecna REG system